Display Teams - Royal Air Force

 Photo - Wiki-Commons

-The RAF operates the E-3D Sentry aircraft in the airborne surveillance and command-and-control role.
+The RAF operated the E-3D Sentry aircraft in the airborne surveillance and command-and-control role.
 The Sentry's roles include air and sea surveillance, airborne command and control, and weapons control.
-The RAF operates six E-3D Sentry aircraft which are based at RAF Waddington.
+These aircraft are based at RAF Waddington